 Josh Bonn is a trial attorney with experience litigating civil and criminal matters.
-Prior to his employment with Nauman Smith, Josh worked for 3 ½ years as an assistant district attorney in York County.
+Prior to his employment with Nauman Smith, Josh worked as an assistant district attorney in York County.
 Josh is admitted to the bar for the Supreme Court of Pennsylvania, and is also admitted to practice in the United States District Court for the Middle District of Pennsylvania and the Third Circuit Court of Appeals.

 Josh resides with his wife Marsha in Carlisle, Pennsylvania.
 He is a member of the Dauphin County Bar Association, the Cumberland County Bar Association, and the James S. Bowman American Inns of Court.
 He participates in pro bono programs sponsored by the Dauphin County Bar Association and the Federal Bar Association for the Middle District of Pennsylvania.
 Josh enjoys speaking with high school students about the practice of law and serves as a juror in mock trial competitions.